bbkr/exodus/README.md

 For example first client defined his own blog categories for his own blog posts.
 But lets say there was mess with www sessions or some caching mechanism and blog post of second client was accidentally assigned to category defined by first client.

-Those issues are ***extremely hard*** to find, because schema itself is perfectly fine and only data is damaged.
+Those issues are very hard to find, because schema itself is perfectly fine and only data is damaged.

-TODO Exodus tool can help to detect those.

 ### Not reachable clients data